Survival (UFO): Production

+"Survival" features actor Michael Billington's first performance as Paul Foster. ("Exposed", which serves as the character's introduction, was the next episode to be filmed.)
+Rose Tobias Shaw, UFOs casting director, had previously cast Billington in an episode of The Prisoner.

-Locations used for the filming included Neptune House at ATV Elstree Studios, Borehamwood; and Windermere Hall, London.
+Filming locations included Neptune House at ATV Elstree Studios in Borehamwood, and Windermere Hall in London.

 Reception

-John Kenneth Muir regards "Survival" as one of UFOs lesser episodes, commenting that "not much interesting happens".
-He argues that the scenes showing the uneasy alliance between Foster and the alien fail to convince, partly because the two space-suited characters are unable to communicate meaningfully with one other.
-Muir also highlights a subplot in which Straker makes the black Lieutenant Bradley acting Moonbase commander despite the latter's concerns about being undermined by racism, which has supposedly disappeared in the near-future world of UFO: "Straker's hostility towards Bradley, bluntly informing him that he is the only one who still believes in racism, comes off in today's era as paternalistic and a bit condescending."
+John Kenneth Muir regarded "Survival" as one of UFOs lesser episodes, commenting that "not much interesting happens".
+He argued that the scenes showing the uneasy alliance between Foster and the alien fail to convince, partly because the two space-suited characters are unable to communicate meaningfully with each other.
+Muir also highlighted a subplot in which Straker makes the black Lieutenant Bradley acting Moonbase commander despite the latter's concerns about being undermined by racism, which has supposedly disappeared in the near-future world of UFO: "Straker's hostility towards Bradley, bluntly informing him that he is the only one who still believes in racism, comes off in today's era as paternalistic and a bit condescending."
+On the tension between Straker and Bradley, Justin Richards wrote that Bradley's fear is "that even if no one openly resents his race, such [resentment] may surface under stress.
+The example he cites of sending a man out on the Moon, possibly to his death, is all the more poignant given [Moonbase operative Paul] Roper's death under similar circumstances [in the earlier episode "Flight Path"]."

-Ranking the UFO episodes from best to worst, review website anorakzone.com places "Survival" 15th, stating that the episode "sums up UFO in many ways, as it contains lots that's good and lots that's pretty terrible [...]
+Ranking the UFO episodes from best to worst, review website The Anorak Zone places "Survival" 15th, stating that the episode "sums up UFO in many ways, as it contains lots that's good and lots that's pretty terrible [...]
 However, it scores fairly high here for a customary dark twist, even if it doesn't all make perfect sense."
+Calling the episode "an interesting precursor to Enemy Mine", magazine Video Watchdog wrote that the music and direction create "effectively ominous atmosphere" in the scenes between Foster and the alien.